 Step 3: Study incorrect questions

 Now it's down to the questions you answered incorrectly.
 Go back to Start New Study Sessions and select Incorrect Questions.
-This will show only the questions that you got wrong.
+This will show only the questions that you have never answered correctly.

 Step 4: Quick review options